An Archaeologist's Eye:

 The exhibition is organized by the Bellarmine Museum of Art at Fairfield University, Creighton University (Omaha), and the Timken Museum of Art (San Diego).

-An Archeologist's Eye: The Parthenon Drawings of Katherine A. Schwab will be on exhibit at the Consulate General of Greece in New York City from January 15 to March 7, 2014.
+An Archaeologist's Eye: The Parthenon Drawings of Katherine A. Schwab will be on exhibit at the Greek Embassy in Washington, D.C. from April 14 - August 1, 2014.

 From Italy to America: Photographs of Anthony Riccio